itsproutorgua/wordpress-cloud-at-k8s/terraform_gcp/README.md

     git clone https://github.com/dmonakh/Wordpress-Tekton-atK8s-inGCP.git
     ```

-2. Create a new repository on your GitHub account and enable `Read and write permission` in General setting Action in Repo
+2. Create a new repository on your GitHub account and enable `Read and write permission` in General setting Action in Repo.
+Check that there is no webhook in the repo, if there is remove.

 3. Set up a remote repository for your local repository: